 All other street lights within the City of Montrose are maintained by the Colorado Department of Transportation.
-If a traffic signal is malfunctioning and causing a dangerous situation, please call the Colorado State Patrol at (970)249-4392.
-For questions regarding traffic signal operations such a light synchronization, please call the Colorado Department of Transportation at (970)248-7230.
+If a traffic signal is malfunctioning and causing a dangerous situation, please call the Colorado State Patrol at 970-249-4392.
+For all other questions regarding traffic signal operations, such as light synchronization or timing, please call the Colorado Department of Transportation (CDOT) Region 3 office at 970-243-2368.

 No. Routine trash collection services DO NOT include the following: furniture, construction materials, large items, appliances, tires, landscaping materials, hazardous materials, and paint.
 All trash must be placed in the trash container and containers should not be overfilled.

-See the Rates and Additional Services page for details about collection of materials that are not allowed in routine collection services.
+See the Trash and Recycling Services page for details about the city's collection services for materials that are not allowed in its routine collection services.

-The city offers special sanitation services for some items, such as tree limbs, appliances and furniture, that are not included in the routine residential service.
+The city offers special sanitation services for some items, such as tree limbs, appliances, and furniture, that are not included in the routine residential service.
 Extra pickup services can be scheduled using the city's automated Utility Information Hotline at 240-1401, or by calling 240-1480.
 Fees for special residential services will be included on your monthly utility bill.
 A detailed listing of the city's service fees is available in Chapter 3-1 of the City Regulations Manual.

 Scheduled trash collection days that fall on a city-observed holiday will be rescheduled to occur on alternative days on the same week.
 The Holiday Collection Schedules and Maps document provides collection information for each holiday.
-The holidays observed by the city are: New Year's Day, Martin Luther King Jr. Day, President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving, and Christmas.
+The holidays observed by the city are: New Year's Day, Martin Luther King Jr. Day, President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving, and Christmas.
 Notices are routinely placed on utility bills to alert customers to changes in collection schedules due to holidays.